Zildj1an/Total_correctness/README.md

 # Total_correctness

+These repository contains demonstrations on how to prove correctness for both sequential and lock-free concurrent objects.

+## Sequential Prove

 File sequential.c is a demonstration on how to mathematically prove a sequential program terminates and its "correct" in the sense of total correctness (and partial) of a simple program.